los7key/garden/docs/index.md

 I've had ideas for a blog and website for a long time but never did much about it because I felt like I couldn't find the bits of technology that would comprise the site I envisioned.
 My problem was that I had never heard of "digital gardening" and I wanted so many things in my site.
 I wanted a blog, a wiki, and a little eye candy but none of the technologies I knew could do it.
 After various failed attempts with quite a few options, it occurred to me that the answer might not be a single technology, but a "network" of technologies (plants) within a single domain (garden).

 While looking for some technical information I stumbled across [Nikita Voloboev's site](https://wiki.nikitavoloboev.xyz/) and then [The Blue Book](https://lyz-code.github.io/blue-book).
 I realized this is *exactly* what I wanted and there was a name for it!
 The more I poked around the more excited I got about the technology that built it.
-I was already well on my way with my [garden](../index.md) running on [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://guides.github.com/features/pages/) but I just couldn't figure out how to get the notes aspect incorporated.
+I was already well on my way with my website running on [Jekyll](https://jekyllrb.com/) and [GitHub Pages](https://guides.github.com/features/pages/) but I just couldn't figure out how to get the notes aspect incorporated.
 Ironically, I did give Gitbook a try previously, but didn't actually consider using them together, rather than one or the other.

 Yes, I know this isn't new technology, but parts of it are new to me.
 More about the technology below.